Lifted Model Checking for Relational MDPs: Experiments

-The blocks world and the box world datasets originate from IPPC-2008\footnote{http://ippc-2008.loria.fr/wiki/index.php/Results.html\#Fully\_Observable\_Non-Deterministic\_.28FOND.29\_track\_2} and are originally specified in the ppddl language.
-STORM and PRISM operate on the converted prism-format files\footnote{The ppddl models are first converted to the jani format by the ppddl2jani tool (attached in the datasets), then converted to the prism format by ePMC \citep{JaniPrismConverter}. }, and pCTL-REBEL operates on the converted prolog-format files\footnote{The ppddl models are translated to prolog models as PCTL-REBEL is implemented in prolog. }.
+The blocks world and the box world datasets originate from IPPC-2008 \footnote{http://ippc-2008.loria.fr/wiki/index.php/Results.html\#Fully\_Observable\_Non-Deterministic\_.28FOND.29\_track\_2} and are originally specified in the ppddl language.
+STORM and PRISM operate on the converted prism-format files \footnote{The ppddl models are first converted to the jani format by the ppddl2jani tool (attached in the datasets), then converted to the prism format by ePMC~\citep{JaniPrismConverter}. }, and pCTL-REBEL operates on the converted prolog-format files \footnote{The ppddl models are translated to prolog models as PCTL-REBEL is implemented in prolog. }.
 We discard the reward structure in the model.
-The blocks world dataset is simplified to have the relations $\mathtt{on/2, clear/1}$ and the action $\mathtt{move/3}$ with a success probability of 0.9.
+The blocks world dataset is simplified to have the relations $\mathtt{on/2, clear/1}$ and the action $\mathtt{move/3}$ that has a success probability of 0.9.
 The box world dataset has the relations $\mathtt{bin/2, on/2, tin/2, can\mhyphen drive/2}$ and the actions $\mathtt{drive/3, load/2, unload/2}$.
-In the box world, a box in a city is expressed as $\mathtt{bin(B, C)}$, a box on a truck is expressed as $\mathtt{on(B, T)}$, and a truck in a city is expressed as $\mathtt{tin(T, C)}$.
-Roads connecting cities are expressed as $\mathtt{can\mhyphen drive(C1,C2)}$.
-A box can be loaded onto ($\mathtt{load(B, T)}$) or unloaded from a truck ($\mathtt{unload(B, T)}$).
-Trucks can travel from a city to another ($\mathtt{drive(T, C1, C2)}$).
+In the box world, $\mathtt{bin(B, C)}$ expresses a box is in a city, $\mathtt{on(B, T)}$ expresses a box is on a truck, and $\mathtt{tin(T, C)}$ expresses a truck is in a city.
+An atom $\mathtt{can\mhyphen drive(C1,C2)}$ expresses a road that directly connects $\mathtt{C1}$ and $\mathtt{C2}$.
+A box can be loaded on ($\mathtt{load(B, T)}$) or unloaded from a truck ($\mathtt{unload(B, T)}$).
+A truck can travel from a city to another ($\mathtt{drive(T, C1, C2)}$).
 The $\mathtt{load/2}$ and $\mathtt{unload/2}$ actions succeed with probability 0.9.
 The $\mathtt{drive/2}$ action succeeds with probability 0.8.

-\subsection{Q1: What formulas can pCTL-REBEL check in practice?}
+\subsection{Q1: What formulae can pCTL-REBEL check in practice?}